What do nannies expect to get paid?

 What other subsidies could I be entitled to?

 There are a range of income tested and non income tested subsidies available through our service.
-We pride ourselves on being very knowledgeable about what families could access, dependant on their personal circumstances.
+We pride ourselves on being very knowledgeable about what families could access, dependent on their personal circumstances.
 Work and Income (WINZ) subsidies can significantly reduce the cost of hiring a nanny.
 These could be for multiple births, domestic support, low income support and many other areas such as postnatal depression.
 We can help you unlock what may be available to you and help you through the claim process.
 Whilst rates change all the time the current rate for home help is $18.77 per hour.

 Am I expected to pay the nanny for public holidays, annual leave and sick pay?